Angelfish

 While some individuals may grow as large as 60cm or 24 inches, most males will grow to be approximately 45 cm or 18 inches in length.

 These thin, oval fish have long dorsal and anal fins which can sometimes trail out past their tail fin.
-They are a beautiful shade of grey with dark specks on each scale, and white jaws.
+They are a beautiful shade of gray with dark specks on each scale, and white jaws.
 Juveniles have five yellow bands on each side running vertically over a black body.
-They will slowly change to a uniform grey as their rounded fins also become more angular over time.
+They will slowly change to a uniform gray as their rounded fins also become more angular over time.
 These reef fish have been seen developing long-term monogamous breeding pairs.
 They are very popular with both reef divers and photographers due to the curiosity.
 Unfortunately this also makes them easy prey and they are often spearfished for food.

 The females spawn from April until September, usually on the deeper areas of the reef and beginning just before sunrise.
 Couples will glide 1-2m (3-6ft) above the reef with a few quick dashes up into the water column.
 If an unaccompanied individual tries to approach the pair, they are very quickly chased away.
 When they are finally ready, the pair will swim slowly, rising in the water column, and bring their vents close together before releasing eggs and sperm into the water.
 During each reproduction cycle, which is repeated numerous times over the 6 months, 25,000-75,000 eggs are released.
 Larval Grey Angelfish are believed to hatch approximately 15-20 hours after fertilization.
 They will then find homes in beds of floating plankton until they reach around 15mm when they’ll settle onto the coral reef.